Omni Calculator logo

 2. Decide whether you want your portal to have corners.
 Nether portals can function without corners, but some players prefer the full rectangular style.

 3. The Nether portal calculator will show you how many blocks of obsidian to make a Nether portal of the dimensions specified.
-It will also generate a Nether portal schematic for you.
+It will also show you an example Nether portal schematic.

 For example, creating a Nether portal of size 5×5 blocks with corners requires 16 Obsidian blocks.